 All of the Cycle of Good team in Malawi live in the township of Chilomoni where the workshop is situated.
 Thanks to the inspiring work the team do, over 2000 women (and the occasional man!) have all completed a two year diploma in Tailoring and Design, using old sewing machines donated from the UK to learn all of the techniques necessary for dressmaking.
 Since then, they have completed further training focused on accessories production, offered by international volunteers.
 Regular, reliable employment is essential (although hard to come by) in Malawi.
 With no welfare state, if you cannot work, you cannot support your family.

 Agnes is a widow who has two children, she says “Working with COG has seriously changed my life in a way that I have acquired some skills for example in sewing, and I can say that on my own I am an expert in my career.
 And talking about the salary, I am now able to support my family”.

 Big thanks to Cycle of Good UK Manager George and Product Designer Sarah, for their work to make this happen.
-Thanks also to Smiths Coffee, who also donate their coffee sacks to this fantastic cause.

 During George and Sarah's two week training trip, Sarah delivered training in 6 new products; in addition to the coffee sack bags, she worked with the tailors on tablet cases, a wash bag, buckles and messenger bags.
 The Chilomoni tailors loved learning new techniques and using the fantastic new material, and they were rightly proud of their resulting work.
 It was Sarah’s first ever trip to Malawi, she quickly adapted to teaching with Chichewa translation and the irregularity of power supply to the machines.
 She tasted her first nsima and spotted a few hippos.
 The women must have loved working with Sarah too, on her final day they presented her with a beautiful Chitenge dress and sang a farewell song in Chichewa.